bnew/Dance-System-User-Test-1/readme.md

 <img src="/doc/usertest.png" alt="Score for User Test"/>

 ### Dependencies:
-TouchDesigner & Ableton with [TDAbleton](https://docs.derivative.ca/TDAbleton) set up Maschine for midi to use 'midi voice control' component.
-Otherwise, simply remove it and use the 'voice controllers' component directly.
+- TouchDesigner & Ableton with [TDAbleton](https://docs.derivative.ca/TDAbleton) set up.
+- Maschine for midi to use 'midi voice control' component.
+Otherwise, simply remove the component and use the 'voice controllers' component directly.

 ### track controller
 A track controller controls one track inside of ableton.
 The 'digits' in the component's name corresponds to its track number in ableton.
 This allows the selected track to persist across sessions.